shouryan01/train-own-gesture-detector-ml-model/README.md

 ```

 They do provide documentation on how to train a custom model (https://developers.google.com/mediapipe/solutions/vision/gesture_recognizer/customize) but for that you need access to a dataset of images.
 It is not always easy or possible to have access to the exact dataset you need.
+Plus, the documentation is long and annoying to follow, and is not the easiest to follow along with.

 That's why I created this repository.
 You can create a dataset using just your webcam, train a model and start using it right away!